In This Article

 Boards let you organize your work like sticky notes that you can move across sections.
 They give you a clean, visual overview with the same power as a project in list view.
 Add items to your board, then drag and drop to move work around or track it through multiple stages.
+Tasks can be grouped differently across list and board views.

 Create a new project by clicking the Quick Add button in your top bar.
 Select Project from the drop-down menu.
 Click +Blank Project.